 - How it violates Google’s policies and review guidelines,

-- The harm done to you and your business.
+- The harm that was done to you and your business.

-To report fake or malicious reviews on Google to Google Small Business Support, do the following:
+To report fake or malicious reviews to Google directly, do the following:

 - Login to your Google My Business account